derekwidmer/YelpCamp/README.md

-# yelpcamp
+# YelpCamp
-This is the "YelpCamp" project from the Colt Steele Web Developer Bootcamp
+A camping social site akin to Yelp with full functionality.
+Feel free to try it out!

-This project helped me build my base in NodeJS full-stack development with various packages.
+Made with Node.js, Express, MongoDB, Bootstrap, etc.

-I have made and will continue to make changes to this project to beautify the interface and add features.
+Has a fully functioning backend connected to a MongoDB Atlas DB, running on a Heroku free server.

-A link to the site: http://yelpcamp-dwidmer.herokuapp.com/
+A link to the live site: http://yelpcamp-dwidmer.herokuapp.com/